Cushendun – Village, Beach and Caves

 • Getting there: Cushendun lies on the Antrim Coast Road (A2).
 It is reachable by car or by regular Ulsterbus services that run between Belfast, Ballymena and the coastal villages.

 • Parking: A National Trust car park sits at the edge of the village, a short walk from the beach and caves.
-(Check for any parking charge before arrival.)
+Check the trust’s website for current parking charges and seasonal permit requirements.

-• Opening times: The beach and village are open year‑round.
-The caves have no formal opening hours and are free to explore at any time.
+• Opening times: The beach and village are open year-round.
+The caves have no formal opening hours and are free to explore at any time, though daylight hours are strongly recommended for safety.

 • Best time to visit: Late spring to early autumn offers warm weather, blooming dunes, and the greatest chance of spotting seals and seabirds.